nextcloud/ios/README.md

 There are currently no preresquites for unit testing that need to be done.
 Mock everything that's not needed.

 ### Integration tests:
-To run integration tests, we need a docker instance of a Nextcloud test server.
+To run integration tests, you need a docker instance of a Nextcloud test server.
+[This](https://github.com/szaimen/nextcloud-easy-test) is a good start.

 1. In `TestConstants.swift` you must specify your instance credentials.
 App Token is automatically generated.